 The most commonly used penile implant consists of a pair of inflatable cylinders that are surgically implanted in the erection chambers of the penis.
-The cylinders are connected via tubing to a reservoir of fluid under the lower abdominal muscles and to a pump that is located within the scrotal sac.
+The cylinders are connected through tubing to a reservoir of fluid under the lower abdominal muscles, and to a pump inside the scrotal sac.

 The surgical procedure is performed through one or two small incisions that are generally well hidden.
-Other people will be unable to tell that a man has an inflatable penile prosthesis.
-In other words, most men would not be embarrassed in a locker room or public restroom.
+Other people will be unable to tell that a man has an inflatable penile prosthesis — most men would not be embarrassed in a locker room or public restroom.
 Complications following surgery are not common, but primarily include infection and mechanical device failure.

-Approximately 95 percent of penile implant surgeries are successful in producing erections that enable men to have sexual intercourse.
-Moreover, patient satisfaction questionnaires show that up to 90 percent of men who have undergone penile implants say they would choose the surgery again, and overall satisfaction ratings are higher than those reported by men using oral medication or penile injection therapy.
+Approximately 95% of penile implant surgeries are successful in producing erections that enable men to have sexual intercourse.
+Moreover, patient satisfaction questionnaires show that up to 90% of men who have undergone penile implants say they would choose the surgery again, and overall satisfaction ratings are higher than those reported by men using oral medication or penile injection therapy.